Budha (बुध): God of Planet Mercury & Ruler of Intellect

 According to Jyotisha experts, a person who has a weak Budha or Mercury in their Kundali (birth chart) can worship the Lord of Obstacles, Vighneshwara, Sri Ganesha.
 Both Budha and Ganesha rule the realms of intellect, wisdom, and knowledge.
 As the bestower of wisdom, Ganesha becomes a guardian against the negative effects of Budha and helps a person ascend to better states of mental and spiritual being in their life.
 Worshipping Ganesha ritually, with aarti, shloka, stotram, flowers, and Durva grass on Budhvar (Wednesday) is believed to be beneficial as the worshipper receives goodness and positivity from Budha and Ganesha.

-How To Worship Budha and Ganesha
+How to Worship Budh and Ganesha?

-The simplest and most powerful way to worship Budha and pray for its kindness and beneficial gaze is the mantra
+The simplest and most powerful way to worship Budha dev and pray for its kindness and beneficial gaze is the mantra

 “Om Bum Budhaya Namah” (ॐ बुं बुधाय नम:)